Skip to content

 1. Free calls to the US

 Google Voice for business lets you make unlimited outbound calls to contacts in the US.
-However, you can’t make unlimited calls to nearby countries like Canada except if you have a US or Canadian number.
-You also can’t use toll-free numbers for your business, even if you already own them.
+However, you can’t make unlimited calls to nearby countries like Canada unless you have a US or Canadian number.
+You also can’t use toll-free numbers with Google Voice for your business, even if you already own them.

 3. Free number porting

 You can port existing local numbers into Google Voice for free.
-Just keep in mind that toll-free numbers aren’t supported or portable at all.
+Just keep in mind you can’t port toll-free numbers.

 4. Workspace app integrations

-Google Voice for business integrates with other apps in the G-Suite, including Google Calendar, Google Meet, Google Drive, and Gmail.
+Google Voice for business integrates with other Google apps, including Google Calendar, Google Meet, Google Drive, and Gmail.
 You can’t integrate with other apps in your tech stack at all.

 Let’s take a look at the cons of Google Voice for business: